italoosorio/SilkBuilder-Doc/how_to/toggle_list.md

 ## Toggle Negation

-If the objective is to show something when the component is being hidden then a exclamation mark has to be added to the element indentifier "!".
+If the objective is to invert the toggle action of the target item, the symbol "!" has to be added to the identifier.

 ```xml
 <silk:Button id="bt1" label="Set to Published" toggleList="!publishedMessage" />